1972–73 Liverpool F.C. season

 The 1972–73 season was Liverpool Football Club's 81st season in existence and their 11th consecutive season in the First Division.
 After seven years without a trophy, Liverpool won both the Football League and the UEFA Cup in an extremely successful season, the highlight of Bill Shankly's managerial career.
 The rebuilding of the team from the one that served so well in the 1960s had been fully realised.

-Having come close the previous season, Livepool finally won the league title by three points from Arsenal.
+Having come close the previous season, Liverpool finally won the league title by three points from Arsenal.
 On 30 December 1972, they beat Crystal Palace at Anfield for their twenty-first consecutive home win in the league.
 This was the longest run in English top-flight history until it was surpassed by Jürgen Klopp’s Liverpool team in March 2020.

 The UEFA Cup triumph marked the start of a period of success in Europe, as they overcame the previous season's winners Tottenham Hotspur in the semi-finals and Borussia Mönchengladbach 3–2 on aggregate in the final.

 Peter Cormack was a key signing from Nottingham Forest during the summer of 1972.
 The emergence of Kevin Keegan and Ray Clemence led to both players making their England debuts in the World Cup qualifier against Wales on 15 November 1972, alongside Emlyn Hughes, who was already established in the England team.